Do you ever ask yourself “why can’t I stop drinking…could I be an alcoholic”?

 opposes any causes.
 Our primary purpose is to stay sober and help other alcoholics to achieve sobriety.

 The natural reaction is to not identify yourself but keep in mind AA is based on ANONYMITY and attendees will not breach that trust.
 In addition, other alcoholics will most likely introduce themselves to you after the meeting and offer any assistance you might need.
 You do not need to say or do anything, you can simply listen and make your own decision if you think AA is right for YOU.
 It is not a class, and you don’t need to do anything more than attend.
+Tradition 3: The only requirement for membership is a desire to stop drinking.

 Click here for the meeting schedule – please come to a meeting and introduce yourself as a newcomer and sober alcoholics will be there to help you through the next steps of living a sober life.